 On April 7, 2022, the Company entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC, or Jefferies, as agent, for the offer and sale of common stock at current market prices in amounts to be determined from time to time.
 Also, on April 7, 2022, the Company filed a prospectus supplement relating to the Sales Agreement, pursuant to which it is able to offer and sell under the Sales Agreement up to \$26.0 million of its common stock at current market prices from time to time.
-From the date of filing of the prospectus supplement through the date of the filing of the Company's Annual Report on Form 10-K filed on March 10, 2023, the Company has not sold any shares of its common stock under this program.
+From the date of filing of the prospectus supplement through the date of the filing of this Annual Report on Form 10-K, the Company has not sold any shares of its common stock under this program.